Manage product categories

 Creating categories in a batch

-We can use the cURL request to call the batch endpoint for categories.
-Note the boolean attribute updateEnabled is included to enable or disable updates for all the categories being imported.
+Use the cURL request to call the batch endpoint for categories.
+The boolean attribute updateEnabled enables or disables updates for all categories being imported.

 AttributeDatatypeDescriptionValue